Top

 Insurance companies may raise arguments such as:

 These arguments often rely on assumptions about emerging technology rather than clear contractual definitions.
+Insurers may present their conclusions as objective or scientific, even when the underlying engineering reports are inconclusive or contradictory.

 Real World Scenarios